mathkimchi/singularity/DEVLOG.md

 and Pearl means you are actively accessing the object.
 When a pearl is dropped and there are no current pearls, the clean-up function is called.

+2026-01-22 9:53AM

+I implemented the EncapsulatedLock, which should gurantee that there are no deadlocks by only exposing a getter function that clones and a setter.

+I was also considering having something similar to Mpsc called Mrsw (multiple reader, single writer), which is just encapsulated lock but even more limited.